-- The application indicates whether it should be a flat rate, or a percentage of the sum which is applied as taxes,
+- The application indicates whether it should be a flat rate or a percentage of the sum which is applied as taxes

-- The rate is the amount (so 5 would be either 5 dollars or 5 percent depending on the application selection) and finally
+- The rate is the amount (so 5 would be either 5 dollars or 5 percent depending on the application selection)

-- The type picker allows you to set if it's global to every customer, or dependent on a certain geographical zone.
+- The type picker allows you to set if it's global to every customer, or dependent on a certain geographical zone

 Once created, a Global Tax is done here - it's applied to all customer accounts in your instance.
 Geographical taxes will require additional configuration.

-Geographical Taxes Extra configuration
+Geographical Taxes Extra Configuration

-When you create a Geographical Tax in Sonar, you then need to configure a Geo Tax Zone
+When you create a Geographical Tax in Sonar, you then need to configure a Geo Tax Zone.

 Configuring a Geo Tax Zone will only tax the residents of that zone, and configuring the actual zone itself is very flexible.
 The only mandatory fields are the Name and the Rate.

-Multiple Service Zone configuration
+Multiple Service Zone Configuration